hlisdero/lola/README.md

 3. Install LoLA compiling it from the source.
 Follow the instructions in the [README](./lola/README).
 The code needs to be modified for the compilation to work.
 See the corresponding [commit](https://github.com/hlisdero/lola/commit/fe5323ccf1584622517fbeef1feeaa743494fa3b).
+The compilation with a modern C++ compiler produces numerous warnings.
+To the best of our knowledge, they do not affect the suitability of the resulting binary.

 These steps were tested on a Fedora Linux 38 (Workstation Edition) 64-bit machine.